-Emory Club Baseball allows students to continue playing baseball in a competitive atmostpher without the time commitment of Varsity Baseball.
-We compete in the National Club Baseball Assoication, Division II, playing teams all over the South for a chance to play in the Club Baseball World Series.
+Emory Club Baseball allows students to continue playing baseball in a competitive atmosphere without the time commitment of Varsity Baseball.
+We comete in the National Club Base Association, Division II, playing teams all over the South for a chance to plyain the Club Baseball World Series.

 Emory University Crew was founded in 1990 as a club sport.
 Today Emory Crew consists of over 70 dedicated athletes and an experienced, dedicated coaching team which includes a former National Team Member and a Former Olympic Bronze Medalist.
 Emory Crew continues to compete and place in top level national regattas including bringing all three of their boats to the final heat at the 2011 Dad Vail Regatta.
 Emory Crew is the only crew that rows on Stone Mountain Lake, which offers almost 5,000 meters of straight, smooth water 365 days out of the year.
 At Emory, you will not only find a quality rowing program but also an excellent academic experience, all at the doorstep of Atlanta.

 The Cycle and Tri Team welcomes all students with an interest in cycling, swimming, and running with friends!
 No prior experience necessary.
 We join in group rides with the Atlanta community and have our own rides, runs, and swim practices.
 We are members of USA triathlon and compete in collegiate triathlon nationals as well as sprint races and ironman competitions in Georgia and neighboring states.